aimms/documentation/pro/pro-delegate-adv.rst

 Specifying a Callback
 ^^^^^^^^^^^^^^^^^^^^^

-By providing a callback procedure to the pro::DelegateToServer function, specified through the *completionCallback* argument, you can instruct AIMMS to automatically execute the provided callback procedure, whenever the server notifies the client that it has finished solving the submitted request.
+By providing a callback procedure to the :token:`pro::DelegateToServer` function, specified through the *completionCallback* argument, you can instruct AIMMS to automatically execute the provided callback procedure, whenever the server notifies the client that it has finished solving the submitted request.
 The callback procedure that you supply must have a single string parameter as its input argument.
 This string parameter will contain the session id of the PRO session.
 So, execution on the client side of the following statement

 .. code::